Do these animals look familiar?

 Diversification of the Mammals

-(top left) This bat lives in a cave, emerging at night to find food. (top right) Although you might not guess it, these humpback whales are gigantic, ocean-dwelling mammals. (bottom left) This Eurasian pygmy shrew has found a home on the forest floor.
-It is only a few inches long. (bottom right) These African elephants are native to central Africa.
+(top left) This bat lives in a cave, emerging at night to find food. (top right) Although you might not guess it, these humpback whales are gigantic, ocean-dwelling mammals. (bottom right) This Eurasian pygmy shrew has found a home on the forest floor.
+It is only a few inches long. (bottom left) These African elephants are native to central Africa.